ssoper/timeslice/README.md

 #### Push

-The 'push' key is for values such as response times where you want to collect a lot of them and then find the min, max, avg, etc.
+Used for values such as response times where you want to collect a lot of them and then find the min, max, avg, etc.

 #### Incr

-The 'incr' key is a single incremented value and is used for collecting data such as total number of users.
+Used for incremental values such as total number of users.

 #### Usage